patrickdronk/data-mesh-slides/slides/16-challenges-cultural-organizational.md

 Fostering a data product mindset:
 Organizations need to adopt a data product mindset, treating data as a valuable asset that delivers value to its consumers and requires continuous improvement and iteration.

-Encouraging continuous learning and innovation:
-A data mesh implementation requires a culture that supports continuous learning and innovation, enabling teams to explore new technologies, methodologies, and best practices to enhance their data products.

 Adapting to new roles and responsibilities:
 The transition to a data mesh may require team members to adapt to new roles and responsibilities,